 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.
-As always, my favorable opinions of affordable office organizing supplies are 100% my own.
+As always, my favorable opinions of versatile and affordable office organizing supplies are 100% my own.
 I only recommend products that I use and love!

 Trays are another way to quickly and easily set up a home office inbox.
 Put it on the corner of your desk, and you’re ready to go.
 It’s also a simple way to add a touch of your personality and design aesthetic to your desk!

 This Fellowes Workstation Desk Tray Organizer is specifically designed for papers, is less than $10, and will hold all of your incoming paper.

 I like to think outside of the office supply aisle when it comes to a tray inbox, like this teal tray.
 It’s slightly larger than a letter-sized piece of paper, so you’ll need a little extra desk space available if you want to put this tray into action as your inbox!

 If you have a hankering to add a touch of personal style to your home office inbox, this unfinished wood tray is perfect!
 Paint it, stain it, stencil it, cover it…the possibilities are endless.
 And it fits letter-sized paper.

 Months ago, I purchased a blush Sugar Paper File Box from Target.
 It makes a perfect office inbox and looks pretty sitting on the corner of my desk!